 Visit MedlinePlus to learn about treatment, the latest medical research, and more from the National Institutes of Health.

-Vietnam Veterans may apply for disability compensation for Parkinson's disease using VA's Fast Track Claims Processing System.
+Vietnam Veterans may apply for disability compensation for Parkinson's disease using the Fast Track Claims Processing System.

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for a free Agent Orange registry health exam.